 RADIOL-402C.
 Breast Imaging.
-The 4th year elective in Breast Imaging is designed to enhance the medical student's learning by teaching a rational approach to symptoms and concerns involving the breast, and the implementation of oncologic and surgical care after biopsy proven pathology is identified.
+The fourth-year elective in Breast Imaging is designed to enhance the medical student's learning by teaching a rational approach to symptoms and concerns involving the breast, and the implementation of oncologic and surgical care after biopsy proven pathology is identified.
 The student will be exposed to full field digital mammography, breast ultrasound, breast MRI, and image guided interventional procedures such needle localization prior to surgical biopsy, and steroetactic, ultrasound, and MRI-guided core biopsies.
 Students will also observe and have opportunity to practice skills at providing compassionate patient care through patient interactions to promote breast health, during tense encounters such as breast biopsy, and potentially high-anxiety situations such as discussing potentially abnormal mammographic results.
 The elective can be customized based on the student's interests and plans for residency.
 This course would be beneficial to students interested in Radiology, Family Medicine, or Obstetrics & Gynecology.
 For questions please contact Dr. Kim via email at connie.kim@dm.duke.edu or Beverly Harris (beverly.harris@dm.duke.edu), (919) 684-7645.
 Credits: 2.
 Enrollment max: 2 (1 student per two week period).
-Connie Kim, MD; Jay A. Baker, MD; Sora Yoon, MD; Sujata Ghate, MD; Lars Grimm, MD; Karen S. Johnson, MD; Mary Scott Soo, MD; Ruth Walsh, MD; and Sora Yoon, MD
+This two-week course is not available to visiting students.
+Connie Kim, MD; Jay A. Baker, MD; Sujata Ghate, MD; Lars Grimm, MD; Karen S. Johnson, MD; Mary Scott Soo, MD; Ruth Walsh, MD; and Sora Yoon, MD

 RADIOL-403C.
 Genitourinary Imaging.
-The 4th year elective in Genitourinary Imaging (GUI) is designed to educate medical students about the most common procedures within the field of GUI.
+The fourth-year elective in Genitourinary Imaging (GUI) is designed to educate medical students about the most common procedures within the field of GUI.
 The students will be involved in: (1) education about the diverse imaging modalities used in GUI; (2) imaging indications and techniques unique to GUI; and (3) review and interpretation of various studies.
 Documentation skills will be taught.
 By the end of the rotation, the student should be capable of preliminary interpretation of GU imaging studies.
 Credit: 4.
 Enrollment max: 1.
 Direct questions about the course to Dr. Leder, richard.leder@dm.duke.edu.
 Secondary contact: Deborah Griffin (deborah.griffin@duke.edu).
 Richard Leder, MD and other Abdominal Imaging Faculty.

 RADIOL-404C.
 Vascular and Interventional Radiology.
 All physicians will encounter patients who will undergo interventional procedures.
-The 4th year elective in Vascular and Interventional Radiology (VIR) is designed to educate medical students about the most common procedures performed by VIR.
+The fourth-year elective in Vascular and Interventional Radiology (VIR) is designed to educate medical students about the most common procedures performed by VIR.
 The students will be involved in: (1) pre-procedural patient care: focused patient assessment (in a clinic setting, as well as in the inpatient consult setting), review of imaging, and informed consent process; (2) intra-procedural care: devices, terminology, and technique; and (3) post-procedural patient care: focused patient assessment (in the radiology recovery room, as well as in the patient setting), procedural documentation/reporting, and patient follow-up plan.
 Documentation skills will be taught.
 By the end of the rotation, the student should be capable of determining whether a procedure is needed routinely, urgently, or emergently; will be able to select the most indicated procedure based on patient presentation (develop a management plan); and will be knowledgeable about pre- and post-procedure patient care.
 This two-week, two-credit course is not available to visiting medical students.
-For more information about the course or if you have registered for the course, please contact Dr. Martin at jonathan.g.marting@duke.edu.
+For more information about the course or if you have registered for the course, please contact Dr. Martin at jonathan.g.martin@duke.edu.
+Students that took Radiol 222C during the second year are not eligible to take RADIOL 404C.
 Credits: 2.
 Enrollment max: 2.
-Jonathan G. Martin, MD; Charles Kim, MD; James Ronald, MD/PhD; David Sopko, MD; Tony Smith, MD; and Paul Suhocki, MD
+Jonathan G. Martin, MD; Charles Kim, MD; James Ronald, MD/PhD; Tony Smith, MD; and Paul Suhocki, MD